mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/jersey-example/README.md

     /presentations: *presentations

 ```
-produces the set of java classes which will look like:
+Produces the set of Java Class included on the examples which will look like:

-Java Class included on the examples, and the RAML result that the tool will generate for that class:
+as well as required model and support classes

 ```java